alozano-77/AWS-SAA-C02-Course/README.md

 - Java Cryptography Extensions (JCE)
 - Microsoft CryptoNG (CNG) libraries

-KMS can use CloudHSM as a custom key store, CloudHSM integrates with KMS.
+KMS can use CloudHSM as a **custom key store**, CloudHSM integrates with KMS.

 HSM is not highly available and runs within one AZ.
 To be HA, you need at least two HSM devices and one in each AZ you use.
 Once HSM is in a cluster, they